-The death care industry in the United States is enormous.
-The 2017 census indicates 15,051 firms are in this industry, with 141,185 employees.
-Total annual revenues were \$19.15 billion.
-End-of-life goods and services are rendered to roughly 2.5 million people who die annually (Hoyert and Xu 2012).
-Customer spending varies substantially as there are tremendous cost differences across burial practices.
+The deathcare industry in the United States is enormous.
+In 2007, the almost 16,000 firms providing services in this industry employed over 102,000 people (U.S. Census Bureau Economic Census 2007).
+These end-of-life goods and services are rendered to roughly 2.5 million people who die annually (Hoyert and Xu 2012).
+Total annual receipts for burial arrangements was almost \$12 billion in 2007 (U.S. Census Bureau Economic Census 2007).
+This spending varies substantially as there are tremendous cost differences across burial practices.
 Burial practices are considered in two broad categories, traditional and non-traditional burial.
 While both approaches seek to honor and say goodbye to the departed, they differ in terms of the types of goods and services used to accomplish this purpose.
 Traditional burial generally involves embalming, a casket, and a vault.
-Nationally, the average cost for a traditional burial in 2017 was about \$7,360 (NFDA 2019).
+Nationally, the average cost for a traditional burial in 2017 was about \$7,360 (NFDA 2018).
 In an article targeted to an upscale audience a financial planner, projected \$11,000 for a traditional funeral (savvysenior.org 2016).
-In terms of non-traditional burial, cremation is the most common type.
+In terms of nontraditional burial, cremation is the most common type.
 As cremation uses fewer goods and services, it is substantially less expensive than traditional burials.
 A cremation burial involving funeral services similar to that of a traditional burial is approximately 50% less.
 A direct cremation, the least expensive cremation option comes with minimal services and costs about \$1,650 (CANA).
 The cremation rate in the United States, which was less than 4% of burials in 1960 was expected to be almost 45% in 2015 and to exceed 55% by 2025 (CANA).
-In 2017 the average cost for an adult funeral with viewing and cremation was \$6,260 (NFDA, 2019).
+In 2017 the average cost for an adult funeral with viewing and cremation was \$6,260 (NFDA, 2018).

-Several factors have influenced demand in the funeral industry in the United States over the last half century.
+Several factors have influenced demand in the funeral industry in the United States over the last half a century.
 Factors that have had a major influence include population growth, income considerations, the availability of substitutes and changing consumer preferences.
 Additional factors have also influenced the supply side of the industry.
 These key influences have been in the areas of competition and government activity.